liang-bo96/LiveNeuron/docs/user_guide.rst

 **When to use:**

-* Standard displays
+* General use, including 1–4 projections
-* 1-2 views
+* When the detailed activity time course should be prominent
-* When butterfly plot is the focus
+* When you want more vertical space per projection

 **Characteristics:**

-* Butterfly plot positioned on top
+* Detailed activity time course on top
-* Brain views stacked vertically below
+* Brain projections arranged beneath
-* Good for time series analysis
+* Good for multiple projections while preserving vertical space

 .. code-block:: python